rails/solid_cable/README.md

 Solid Cable is a database-backed Action Cable adapter that keeps messages in a table and continously polls for updates.
 This makes it possible to drop the common dependency on Redis, if it isn't needed for any other purpose.
 Despite polling, the performance of Solid Cable is comparable to Redis in most situations.
 And in all circumstances, it makes it easier to deploy Rails when Redis is no longer a required dependency for Action Cable functionality.

+> [!NOTE]
+> Solid Cable is primarily targeted at MySQL and SQLite but is tested to work
+> with PostgreSQL.
+PostgreSQL has its own Action Cable adapter which utilizes
+> the NOTIFY command for better performance.
+However, the PostgreSQL adapter
+> does have an 8kb limit on its payload so if you find yourself broadcasting
+> large payloads, Solid Cable will work without a hitch.

 ## Installation